DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/models/unet.typ

   caption: [U-Net Architecture.]
   ) <fig:unet>
 ]

-This architecture significantly advanced the field of image segmentation.
-One of its key innovations is its extensive use of skip connections, which directly fuse the contextual information from the encoder with the spatial detail from the decoder.
-This mechanism helps the model recover fine-grained spatial features that are often lost during the downsampling process.
-Additionally, U-Net employs double convolutional layers rather than single convolutions.
-This structure allows the model to extract more complex and abstract features from the input data.
-The architecture is also fully convolutional, meaning it avoids fully connected layers altogether.
-As a result, U-Net can be applied to images of varying sizes without needing architectural modifications, making it highly versatile across different datasets and tasks.

-U-Net was originally introduced to address the challenge of limited labelled data in the medical imaging field, where precise segmentation is critical and annotated samples are scarce.
-However, its effectiveness has extended far beyond this initial scope.
-It has inspired a wide range of variants, including U-Net++, Attention U-Net, ResUNet, and Mobile U-Net, each adapted for specific applications or resource constraints.

 Despite its strengths, U-Net is not without limitations.
 It can be memory-intensive and computationally demanding, particularly due to the skip connections.
 These connections require storing high-resolution feature maps from earlier layers in memory, which increases the model's footprint and can limit scalability.
 Nevertheless, U-Net's widespread success, ability to generalize well on small datasets, and strong performance in segmentation tasks make it an ideal candidate for this project.